-The ongoing supply constraints caused by the global shortage of chips are predicted to continue for another 12 to 18 months, however we are well placed to deal with these challenges and opportunities by continuing to work closely with our customers and suppliers.
+The ongoing supply constraints caused by the global shortage of chips are predicted to continue for at least another 12 months; however, we are well placed to deal with these challenges and opportunities by continuing to leverage our strong relationships with our customers and suppliers.
+We are exceptionally well placed to benefit from easing supply constraints when the order backlog unwinds.